usuaero/MachUpX/docs/source/creating_input_files.md

 >>>**"is_symmetric" : bool**
 >>>>Specifies whether this control causes symmetric or asymmetric control surface deflections (e.g. for a typical aircraft, the elevator control causes symmetric deflections whereas the aileron causes asymmetric deflections).
 >
->**"airfoils" : dict**
+>**"airfoils" : dict or str**
->>Defines the airfoil section parameters for all airfoils used on the aircraft.
-Any number of airfoils can be defined for the aircraft.
-MachUp pulls from these airfoil definitions as needed, depending on which airfoils are specified for the wings.
+>>Defines the airfoils used on the aircraft.
+Any number of airfoils can be defined for the aircraft and MachUpX will pull from these airfoil definitions as needed, depending on which airfoils are specified for each wing segment.
 If no airfoils are listed here MachUp will automatically generate a default airfoil and use it on all lifting surfaces.
-The default values listed above are for a flat plate as predicted by thin airfoil theory.
+The default values listed are for a flat plate as predicted by thin airfoil theory.
 Do not expect these to give you accurate results.
+>>
+>>This may also be the path to a JSON object containing the airfoils.
+>>
+>>MachUpX uses the AirfoilDatabase package ([link](https://www.github.com/usuaero/AirfoilDatabase)) to calculate section properties.
+This package allows for generating nonlinear coefficient databases for a given airfoil.
+It's full capabilities are explained in [the documentation](https://airfoildatabase.readthedocs.io/en/latest/).
+Please note that MachUpX does not have the capability to generate these databases.
+It can only read in a previously generated database.
+>>
-A dictionary defining an airfoil has the following structure:
+>>The input for a single airfoil has the following structure:
 >
 >>**"<AIRFOIL_NAME>" : dict**
 >>
 >>>**"type" : string**
->>>>The type of information describing the airfoil.
-Can be "linear" and the following keys must be defined, either here or in a JSON object pointed to by "path".
+>>>>The type of data used to calculate section properties for the airfoil.
+Can be "linear", "database", or "poly_fit".
+For a "database" or "poly_fit" airfoil, "input_file" must be specified.
+A "linear" airfoil assumes linear lift and moment curves and a quadratic drag polar.
+In this case, the following keys must be defined.
 UNITS MAY NOT BE SPECIFIED BY THE USER FOR ANY AIRFOIL PARAMETERS.
 THESE VALUES MUST BE SPECIFIED IN THE UNITS GIVEN HERE.
 >>>
 >>>**"aL0" : float, optional**
 >>>>The zero-lift angle of attack in radians.
 Defaults to 0.0.